 The replacement of the refrigerated floor and the potential addition of a shade structure are part of the County's broader efforts to improve the rink’s ice-making systems.
 The County is also under contract to replace the refrigeration (chiller) plant, which is expected to arrive by the end of spring 2025 and begin producing ice for the 2025–2026 skating season.

-Visit the project page for more details.
+Visit the project page for more details about the previous public meetings, and survey responses.

 Project Page